zydou/arti/doc/dev/notes/circuit-padding.md

 - With bypassable blocking:
   - !bypass: Queue a padding cell.
   - bypass: Queue a padding cell.
-If the per-circuit queue was empty, allow that cell to be flushed.
+    Allow a single cell to be flushed.
   - replace:
     <!-- If the per-circuit queue is empty,
     try to queue a data cell if any stream can read. -->